 Soft and chewy M&M Cookies that actually make a healthy filling snack thanks to the use of oat flour and other ingredients.
-These festive cookies are also super easy to make and quick thanks to reduced ingredients and steps.
-And to keep it vegan, I used a vegan brand of M&M's but you can use original M&M's if you don't need the cookies to be vegan.
+Like my vegan chocolate chip cookies and my chocolate sugar cookies, these are festive cookies so easy to make.
+And to keep these M&M cookies vegan, I used a vegan copycat of M&M but you can use original M&M's if you don't need the cookies to be vegan.
+If you are looking for an easy cut out recipe, try my 3 Ingredient Almond Flour Sugar Cookies.

 - butter (I used vegan butter)